ardiehl/emModbus2influx/readme.md

  - use of [libmodbus](https://libmodbus.org/) for modbus TCP/RTU communication
  - use of [paho-c](https://github.com/eclipse/paho.mqtt.c) for MQTT
  - use of [muparser](https://beltoforion.de/en/muparser/) for formula parsing
+ - use of [ccronexpr](https://github.com/staticlibs/ccronexpr) for scheduling using cron expressions
  - libmodbus,paho-c and muparser can by dynamic linked (default) or downloaded, build and linked static automatically when not available on target platform, e.g. Victron Energy Cerbox GX (to be set at the top of Makefile)
- - unlimited number of MeterTypes, Meters and Modbus TCP slaves
+ - unlimited number of Serial ports, MeterTypes, Meters and Modbus TCP slaves

-### Restrictions
-- currently only one Modbus RTU interface (=serial port) is supported (can be used by multiple Meters)
-- all Meters will be queried at the specified poll interval, however, InfluxDB writes can be delayed

 ### Get started